General Electric F110: F-14

 The F-14A entered service with the United States Navy in 1973 powered by Pratt & Whitney TF30s.
 By the end of the decade, following numerous problems with the original engine (and similar problems with the F100 on the F-15 and F-16), the DoD began procuring the upgraded TF30-P-414As.
 While these engines solved the serviceability problems, the fuel consumption and thrust was comparable to the initial model—considerably less than what the F-14 had been designed for; the F-14's originally planned Pratt & Whitney F401, an upscaled naval development of the F100 design, was also canceled due to costs and reliability issues.

-After reviewing the results of the Air Force's AFE evaluation, the Navy would choose the F101 DFE to re-engine the F-14 in 1984, with the variant designated the F110-GE-400; the primary difference between the -400 and the Air Force's F110-GE-100 is length — the -400 had a 50 in tailpipe extension to suit the F-14 airframe, which was fitted downstream of the augmentor (afterburner section).
+After reviewing the results of the Air Force's AFE evaluation, the Navy would choose the F101 DFE to re-engine the F-14 in 1984, with the variant designated the F110-GE-400; the primary difference between the -400 and the Air Force's F110-GE-100 is length — the -400 had a 50 in tailpipe extension to suit the F-14 airframe, which was fitted downstream of the augmentor.
+During initial years of service, the -400's lengthened tailpipe created unanticipated hot spots in the afterburner liner, resulting in the loss of several F-14s before the issue was rectified.
 The engine produced 26950 lbf of uninstalled thrust with afterburner; installed thrust is 23400 lbf with afterburner at sea level, which rose to 30200 lbf at Mach 0.9.
-This provided a significant increase over the TF30's maximum uninstalled thrust of 20,900 lbf (93 kN), and was similar to the F-14's originally intended F401.
+This was similar to the F-14's originally intended F401 and provided a significant increase over the TF30's maximum uninstalled thrust of 20,900 lbf (93 kN).
 These upgraded jets were initially known as F-14A+ before being re-designated as the F-14B, as were new production aircraft powered by the F110.
 The same engine also powered the final variant of the aircraft, the F-14D.

 Proposed upgraded variants of the F-14, such as the Super Tomcat 21 (ST-21), were to be powered by the F110-GE-429, the naval variant of the F110-GE-129 IPE.